Native American languages

 What was Babine clothing like?
 Did they wear feather headdresses and face paint?

-In the winter, Babine men and women both wore caribou-skin tunics, leggings, and
+In the winter, Babine-Wet'suwet'en people wore caribou-skin tunics,

-moccasins.
-In warmer weather, women wore wraparound skirts and men often
+In warmer weather, women wore only wraparound skirts and men often went without any clothes at all.

 The Babines didn't wear long headdresses like the